 Ivan Milat married a woman 15 years his junior in 1984.
 But the marriage went south quickly and as a result, Milat burned down her parents home in Newcastle.
 His ex-wife testified against Milat in trial and said her ex-husband was obsessed with guns and known to be violent.

-But Ivan Milat’s propensity for violence would only devolve into even more insidious territory.
+But Ivan Milat’s propensity for violence would only grow, fueling ever more gruesome crimes.

 Even before the first of Ivan Milat’s victims had been found, a slew of backpackers were reported missing in the Belanglo Forest since 1989, including a teenaged couple en route to ConFest.